koekeishiya/skhd/README.md

 After access has been granted, the application must be restarted.

 *Secure Keyboard Entry* must be disabled for **skhd** to receive key-events.
+ * Ensure that it is disable for *all* applications (default Terminal application as well as iTerm, Alacritty etc.)

 **Homebrew**: